 But Evalyn insisted — using her forceful voice, she pleaded — knowing that both Abigail and her baby’s lives were at risk if she delivered at home.

 “I am due in a few days,” Abigail said.

 “You will stay here with me.
 You cannot go back across the river.
 We will take you to the clinic when the time comes.”

 And with that, Evalyn, the mother counselor, welcomed Abigail into her house, tended to her needs and, five days later, escorted her to the Medical Teams-supported clinic where she gave birth.

-Out of the corner of my eye, I saw a figure in the distance near a small house.
-That’s Abigail, Evalyn told me, pointing toward the woman.
-She was holding something in her arms, swaddled in a blanket.
+Out of the corner of my eye, I see a figure in the distance near a small house.
+That’s Abigail, Evalyn tells me, pointing toward the woman.
+She’s holding something in her arms, swaddled in a blanket.

-We walked over to Abigail, her beaming smile greeting us.
-She hugged and held Evalyn.
-Behind tired eyes, joy radiated as she held the mother counselor.
+We walk over to Abigail, her beaming smile greeting us.
+She hugs and holds Evalyn.
+Behind tired eyes, joy radiates as she holds the mother counselor.
 I learn that Abigail gave birth just five days before.
 Her baby is swaddled in the blanket, tiny but healthy.

 Abigail has two other children.
 She says that after both deliveries she became sick and was unable to properly care for her babies.
 They, too, grew sick and malnourished.
 This time, however, she feels strong, blessed to have the support of the mother counselors.